-What is the vestibular processing system?
+What is the Vestibular Processing System?

 The vestibular system, whose receptors are located in the inner ear, detects changes in head position and movement to provide you with a central reference point.
 It anchors the head and body in space and orients you in gravity.
 This is the system that tells your body: “You are here!”
 Without this clear sense of center and orientation, the information provided by the other sensory systems would not make sense.

 The vestibular nuclei project into many areas of the central nervous system including the cerebellum, neck and spinal cord, reticular formation, ocular motor centers, and the limbic system.
 Due to its vast connections with so many different brain centers and systems, the effects of the vestibular system on function are far-reaching.
-This system impacts spatial orientation, postural control, ocular motor control, fine-tuning of motor movements, arousal, regulation, attention, and emotional stability.
+This system impacts spatial orientation, postural control, ocular motor control, fine-tuning of motor movements, arousal, self-regulation, attention, and emotional stability.

-The courses are suitable for:
+Vestibular continuing education courses are suitable for:

 - Occupational Therapists and Occupational Therapist Assistants

-- Physical Therapist
+- Physical Therapists

-- Physical Therapist Assistant
+- Physical Therapist Assistants

 - Parents of children with vestibular processing delays